Vacuum Cleaner Run Time Table: Which Battery Performs Best?

 • Heavily furnished rooms

 As seen, the area alone doesn’t dictate how long a vacuum session takes.
 A vacuum cleaner for hardwood floors will likely use less power than one that’s more catered for rug areas.
+Additionally, specific cleaning tasks, like getting rid of dog smell in a vacuum cleaner, might require more time and power.
+So be sure to take these factors into consideration when estimating the required run time of your vacuum cleaner for hardwood floors will likely use less power than one that’s more catered for rug areas.
 So be sure to take these into consideration when estimating the required run time of your vacuum cleaner!

 Why Run Times On This Table May Not Be Accurate Enough?